Non-Qualified Plans (W-2)

 This can potentially benefit the employee, as many individuals will find themselves in a lower tax bracket during retirement than while they’re still working.

-Here are some things employers need to know about the taxes involved, especially when it comes to non-qualified deferred-compensation plans:
+Employers need to be aware of the taxes involved, especially when it comes to non-qualified deferred-compensation plans.

 - The plans are funded using after-tax dollars.